linas/learn-experiments-en/run-12/README.md

 Abandon ship.
 I'm tired of patching the problems.
 That, plus the new "orthogonality" metric sounds intersting.
-Also the new jaccard-membership implementation is intrigueing.
+Also the new jaccard-membership implementation is intriguing.
 Also, set commonality to 0.9 to just avoid that.
 So restart fresh in run-14.